Mostly Sunny With a High Near 74

 Thursday

-A slight chance of showers and thunderstorms.
-Sunny, with a high near 75.
+A chance of showers and thunderstorms.
+Partly sunny, with a high near 75.

 Whatever the weather, have a wonderful day!